4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 The Castle towers at the entrance to the Valle Aurina Valley.
 It is crowned by the glaciers of the Aurine Alps and surrounded by forests.
 At the bottom of the Castle lies the beautiful village of Campo Tures and the vast green Campo di Tures hollow.
 This is the image that awaits all visitors of the area.
 Merloned walls and a round arch make it impossible to cross the road that once went past the castle.
 The path of the castle leads you across a drawbridge over the castle moat, and through a big lancet door into a square court with a round tower at each side.

-In 1977 the castle became the property of the Südtiroler Burgeninstitut (Southtyrolian Castles Institute).
+In 1977 the castle became the property of the Südtiroler Burgeninstitut (South Tyrolean Castles Institute).
 During the 15th and 16th Century the castle was used as a home.
 The castle is completely furnished and it was preserved very well.
-That is why the Castello di Tures Castle is considered to be one of the biggest and most beautiful castles in the whole tyrolian area.
-About two thirds of the 64 rooms are panelled with wood.
-The fresco-paintings of Friedrich Pacher in the chapel are particularily precious.
+That is why the Castello di Tures Castle is considered to be one of the biggest and most beautiful castles in the whole Tyrolean area.
+About two thirds of the 64 rooms are paneled with wood.
+The fresco-paintings of Friedrich Pacher in the chapel are particularly precious.

 Via Winkel, 4